 Notes: 1 If your district doesn't meet the provisions of this paragraph, delete it and, for your master copy of the policy, renumber the remaining footnotes accordingly.
 If the district is subject to a desegregation order and chooses to exercise its exemption option, leave the paragraph in the policy, but delete the next to the last two sentences and add, "The district chooses to exercise its exemption option and it shall notify the superintendents of each of its geographically contiguous school districts of its decision.
-The exemption prohibits the District from accepting any Standard school choice applications from students wishing to transfer into the District as well as all applications from students wishing to transfer out of the District through Standard school choice " You will also need to delete all of the remaining portions of the policy.
-Note that the policy requires the resident district declaring itself exempt to notify its contiguous districts to that effect.
-This is not statutorily required, but is advocated by Commissioner's Memo Com-13-061 and we believe it is necessary if potential receiving districts are going to be able to intelligently inform parents who have applied to their school.
+The exemption prohibits the District from accepting any Standard school choice applications from students wishing to transfer into the District as well as all applications from students wishing to transfer out of the District through Standard school choice "You will also need to delete all of the remaining portions of the policy except for those specific to Opportunity Choice (If your desegregation order prohibits transfers as governed by Opportunity choice, delete the suggested language in this regard).